lvash/Ecological_Genomics/Online_Notebook.md

 Is difference in expression more than what we would expect at random?
 Have random matched genes
 	+ Normalize: over total amount of reads
 Info: Jonathan Rast - sea urchin immunity
-Design: Break them up according to transition
+Design: Break them up according to transition; may be different for individuals Healthy->Healthy
+analysis: repeated measure ANOVA; survival analysis: which variables predict susceptibilty/death? gene expression/ microbiome?
+Three groups: HH, HS, SS (5 each, 15 individuals, 2 time steps)
+Question:
 Hypotheses:
 Predictions: